jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Today, we can even track our biological evolution.

-The earliest known human, science calls us Homo (latin for human), is over 2.8 million-year-old specimen from Ethiopia.
+The earliest known human, science calls us Homo (latin for human), is over 2.8 million years old, found in Ethiopia.
 Thereafter, we evolved into several known groups, homo erectus, denisovan, neanderthal, and us homo sapiens are a few but the list grows as more fossil and DNA evidence is discovered.

 With distance running, sweat, speech, and thumbs, humans were positioned for Game of Life success.
 We could hold spears and organize ourselves to reliably chase, exhaust, kill, and defend protein rich food like no ape ever could.
-We learned to crave sugar for the rare energy boosts it gave, but being omnivorous, could gather something to eat year round; especially because we learned to use rocks and sticks to dig up, open, or ground increasing large menu of calorie dense roots, nuts, and seeds.
+We learned to crave sugar for the rare energy boosts it gave, but being omnivorous, could gather something to eat year round; especially because we learned to use rocks and sticks to dig up, open, or grind increasingly large menu of calorie dense roots, nuts, and seeds.

 All these adaptations opened up new opportunities on the game board, which our growing speech abilities allowed us to easily share with each other.
 Crucially, this included the value of charred meat, likely learned from scavenging food after brush fires.
 Around 1.8 million years ago humans started our own fires to cook, and therefore predigest, our food.

 As tools and fire made digestion easier, we saved much energy while our jaws could get smaller, meaning our brains had both the space and strength to grow.
 The human skull grew from around 500 cubic centimeters (CC) of Australopithecus to around 1,350 CC of early Homo Sapiens.
 Although brain size does not directly correlate with intelligence, it generally trends that way.
-Interestingly, this most powerful of human adaptations used up so much energy our heads kept its hair to retain some of the heat billions of neurons create.
+Interestingly, this most powerful of human adaptations used up so much energy our head kept its hair to retain some of the heat billions of neurons create.

-So, early humans co-evolution with technology made us increasingly unique in nature, but we still kept much of our genes and instincts unchanged.
+So, early humans' co-evolution with technology made us increasingly unique in nature, but we still kept much of our genes and instincts unchanged.
 These two influences together make up the genetics that, 300,000 years ago, would form our homo sapiens branch of life.

 This is our basic genetic history, and we need to talk about it for several reasons.